Masters in Environmental Building

 Sustainability and Adaptation in the Built Environment: Entry Requirements

 The Sustainability and Adaptation in the Built Environment courses are intended to cater for a broad range of interests.
-For acceptance onto the programme the following requirements apply:
+For acceptance into the programme the following requirements apply:

 The University of East London and CAT are strongly committed to widening participation and equal opportunity for all.